islandevolution/islandevolution.github.io/news/index.md

 ---

 #### 2024
 September - We are advertising a PhD position.
-[See here](https://www.jobbnorge.no/en/available-jobs/job/268466/phd-research-fellow-in-evolutionary-genomics-and-island-biology)
+[See here](https://www.jobbnorge.no/en/available-jobs/job/268466/phd-research-fellow-in-evolutionary-genomics-and-island-biology)<br>
-June - José was awarded a Young Researcher Grant from the Norwegian Research Council (8,000,000 NOK) - we will be hiring soon!
+June - José was awarded a Young Researcher Grant from the Norwegian Research Council (8,000,000 NOK) - we will be hiring soon!)<br>
 Website created.
 More news to follow!

 <!---